Efficient Low Rank Attention for Long-Context Inference in Large Language Models: Proposed Method

 \subsection{Mixed Caching}

-To address memory constraints and optimize runtime efficiency, we adopt a mixed caching strategy that leverages both a fast yet limited GPU KV cache and a larger but slower CPU cache.
-To further reduce the data transfer overhead between GPU and CPU, we introduce a hit-and-miss cache mechanism.
-In this scheme, if the required tokens are already present in the GPU cache (i.e., a cache hit), they are accessed directly without incurring additional transfer cost.
-If the required cache is missing in the GPU, only the missing tokens are fetched from the CPU cache, thus avoiding redundant data movement and improving overall system efficiency.
+To address memory constraints and optimize runtime efficiency, a mixed caching strategy is adopted that leverages both a fast yet limited GPU KV cache and a larger but slower CPU cache.
+To further reduce the data transfer overhead between GPU and CPU, a hit-and-miss cache mechanism is introduced.
+In this scheme, when the required tokens are already present in the GPU cache (i.e., a cache hit), direct access is provided without incurring additional transfer cost.
+When the required cache is missing in the GPU, only the missing tokens are fetched from the CPU cache, therefore avoiding redundant data movement and improving overall system efficiency.

-Recognizing that recent tokens are more likely to receive high attention scores (as shown in Figure \ref{fig:statistic_atttention_scores}), we further incorporate a dedicated buffer to store the most recent tokens.
-The GPU KV cache is structured as \( \), where the `active tokens' correspond to the top-\(k\) tokens corresponding to the set $\Omega_k$ with the approximated highest attention scores selected by our low rank approximations of query and key matrices, and the `lite tokens' corresponding to the set $\Omega_l$ capture a fixed number of neighboring recent tokens.
+Based on the observation that recent tokens are more likely to receive high attention scores (as shown in Figure \ref{fig:statistic_atttention_scores}), a dedicated buffer is incorporated to store the most recent tokens.
+The GPU KV cache is structured as \( \), where the `active tokens' are the top-\(k\) tokens corresponding to the set $\Omega_k$ with the approximated highest attention scores selected by the low rank approximations of query and key matrices, and the `lite tokens' corresponding to the set $\Omega_l$ capture a fixed number of neighboring recent tokens.
 The total window size of the GPU KV cache is thus the sum of the active and lite tokens, allowing for a balance between relevance and recency in cache composition.